A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Our method

 \subsection{Quantized data layout, encoding, and compression}

-With the prediction-traversal process, we organize quantization codes into sequences, as illustrated in~\Cref{fig:sequences}.
-Each sequence is led by the seed and followed by all visited cells and thus consists of three components: values of mesh nodes on a seed is stored as a double precision floating point, quant\_code of visited\_node and sequence end mark are stored as integers.
+With the prediction-traversal process, we organize quantization codes into sequences, as illustrated in~\Cref{fig:sequences} (b).
+Each sequence is led by the seed and followed by all visited cells and thus consists of three components: values of mesh nodes on a seed are stored as a double precision floating point, quant\_code of visited\_node and sequence end mark are stored as integers.
 Because our traversal order is implicit, there is no need to store it.
 After all sequences are complete, we use SZ3's encoding and lossless compression routines to further reduce the sequences' size, as reviewed in~\Cref{sec:sz1.4}.

 We analyze the storage cost of our data layout.
-Let $n_{seq}$ denote the number of sequences shown in~\Cref{fig:sequences_structure}, equivalent to the number of seeds one chooses to visit all nodes.
+Let $n_{seq}$ denote the number of sequences shown in the box of~\Cref{fig:traversal_fig}, equivalent to the number of seeds one chooses to visit all nodes.
 Let $d$ denote the dimension of the mesh.
-For double-precision data points, the size of sequences in~\Cref{fig:sequences_structure} are within $[2|V|+(6d+4)n_{seq},2|V|+(8d+2)n_{seq}]$, which consists of three parts: the size of (1) values on all seeds is $8d\times n_{seq}$; (2) all non-seeded values is within $[2(|V|-dn_{seq}),2(|V|-n_{seq})]$, which varies by the numbers of unvisited nodes in seeds when the seeds are selected; (3) all end marks (all are single-precision infinity in our method) is $4 n_{seq}$.
+For double-precision data points, the numbers of nodes in sequences in~\Cref{fig:traversal_fig} are within $[2|V|+(6d+4)n_{seq},2|V|+(8d+2)n_{seq}]$ bytes, which consists of three parts: the size of (1) values on all seeds is $8d\times n_{seq}$ because we losslessly store the values of seeds by 8 bytes; (2) all non-seeded values is within $[2(|V|-dn_{seq}),2(|V|-n_{seq})]$, because we have ($|V|-dn_{seq}$) non-seeded nodes if all the nodes of each seed are not visited by other sequences and ($|V|-n_{seq}$) non-seeded nodes if only one node of each seed are not visited by other sequences.
+2 bytes are used for the quantization code of every node; (3) all end marks (all are single-precision infinity in our method) is $4 n_{seq}$.